Suwayomi/Suwayomi-JUI/README.md

 ### Building a jar for your OS
 Run `./gradlew packageUberJarForCurrentOS`, the resulting built jar file will be `build/compose/Tachidesk-JUI-os-arch-X.Y.Z.jar`.

+### Running without package
+Run `./gradlew run`, JUI will build and run.
+Use this for debugging and development purposes.

 ## Translation
 Feel free to translate the project on [Weblate](https://hosted.weblate.org/projects/tachideskjui/desktop/)